abelsj60/my-site/app/data/clips/shu-the-bone-doctors-knees.md

 The orthopedic surgeon has known Buechel since organizing a panel of knee designers for the New Jersey Orthopaedic Society about 30 years ago.
-Other presenters had more elite credentials, but Buechel’s dynam- ic, data-driven presentation stood out.
+Other presenters had more elite credentials, but Buechel’s dynamic, data-driven presentation stood out.
 “I immediately switched over to the New Jersey Knee,” says Hirsch.